 One of our favorite places in this beautiful country is Florida’s Indian River.
 The Indian is not really the kind of river we usually think of.
 It’s a long, narrow estuary on the east coast of Florida running from Merritt Island (which holds Cape Canaveral) all the way down to Vero Beach.

 Protected from the open sea by a long string of islands (which also protects the mainland from hurricane waves), the River was once an ecological wonderland.
 Your once foot-loose Planet Natural Blogger spent a month working at a Marina near Neptune, Florida near where the Sebastian Inlet provides access from the River into the sea.
 We enjoyed rowing through the quiet waters, fishing off the nearby islands, and watching dolphins cavort just off the dock where we often spent the end of the day.
 A nearby wildlife refuge, one of the country’s first, had been designated in an attempt to save the then-endangered brown pelican.
 That attempt was wildly successful. (more…)

 It’s August!
 Your vegetable garden is really asserting itself, your flower beds are still full of color, and your lawn, like the dog, is ready to take a nap.
 There’s nothing to do at this point but enjoy it, right?

 Okay, here’s some thing we did in August back in our old zone 4 days.
-We’re sure you can add to the list, especially those August things required in your growing zone and location. (more…)
+We’re sure you can add to the list of gardening tips, especially those August things required in your growing zone and location. (more…)